|

 See how high a level you can solve.

-Try to solve each level in the fewest number of moves.
-(The tick counter shows you how many moves you've made.)
+Try to solve each level in the fewest number of MOVES.

 Are there any other ways of generating solvable graphs besides the SETUP-LEVEL?
 Does it matter what method is used?
 The more links you can make, the harder the level will be, but if you make too many links, the level might not be solvable at all!